lil-limbo/ExecTrack/README.md

 # ExecTrack

-**ExecTrack** is a simple yet powerful tool that helps you identify which programs are running on your system, providing detailed information.
+**ExecTrack** is a simple tool that helps you identify which programs are running on your system, providing detailed information.

 ## Features
  **Program/Process Monitoring**